-A. To align the cam pins, measure the distance from the bottom of a cam track to the center of a cam pin for each side of the door (See the dotted line.)

-B. Then rotate the adjustment coupler to move the trolley on that side up or down so that its cam pin is aligned with the other one.

-C. After you align the cam pins, apply a thread-locking compound to the adjustment screws on the adjustment coupler, and tighten them.
+- A. To align the cam pins, make sure the door is plumb in the closed position.
+The link arms will set the distance down from the door. - B. Using a laser level to time each side to the same height.
+You can accomplish this be rotating the adjustment coupler to move the trolley on that side up or down so that its cam pin is aligned with the other one. - C. After you align the cam pins, tighten the adjustable coupler.